Sun694/CUDA-Jaccard-Score/readme.md

 # FastJacc
- A fast molecular database search function that offers over a 3 digit times speedup over RDKit for bulk tanimoto.
+ A fast molecular database search function that offers over a 100x speedup over RDKit for bulk tanimoto.

 Using an optimized custom CUDA kernel, on a P100, you can compute tanimoto between 800,000 molecules in less than 4ms.